 We don’t know, because there were 5000 men, plus women and children.

 Q. It would have been very difficult to have had more people than that.
 Why?

 Because there was no stage, no amplifiers, no microphones and no loudspeakers, and most of the time He spoke outdoors.

 With such large crowds following Him, it became very squashed when He spoke in a house!

 On one occasion, on returning home, people filled the house and were pressing around the doors and windows to try and listen to what He was saying.

-Then some people tried to get to Jesus who were carrying a stretcher with a crippled man on it, but they couldn’t get anywhere near Jesus.
+Then some people carrying a stretcher with a crippled man on it tried to get to Jesus, but they couldn’t get anywhere near Jesus.

 So they managed to get up on the roof and they dug a hole through it!

 Then they lowered the crippled man down with ropes, while he was still on the stretcher so that Jesus could heal the man!
 (Mark 2:1-4)